AdobeDocs/alloy-docs/get-started/overview.md

 {% endhint %}

 # What is Alloy
-Alloy is a client-side JavaScript library that allows customers of the Adobe Experience Cloud to interact with the various services in teh Experience Cloud.
+Alloy is a client-side JavaScript library that allows customers of the Adobe Experience Cloud to interact with the various services in the Experience Cloud.
 It is meant to replace the following SDKs.
 - Visitor.js
 - AppMeasurment.js
 - AT.js